nozaripo/RL_MDP--PathFinding/README.md

-# Reinforcement-Learning
+# Path Finding via Markov Decision Processes (MDPs)
-This repo is used for hands-on examples of Reinforcement Learning and MDP
+This repo presents a hands-on example of the optimal control problem of obstacle-avoiding path finding using MDPs.